trianglecrm/angularjs-campaign-template/README.md

-##Abstract

-The purpose of this SDK is to allow our customers who have servers running PHP to use an already tested angular.js implementation
+The purpose of this SDK is to allow our customers who have servers running PHP to use an already tested angular.js front-end implementation

 ##Getting started